 5 Things to Know When Developing a Webinar Promotion Strategy

 Persuasive online presentations have the power to influence and inspire professionals around the globe.
-However, even perfectly crafted messages will fall flat if no one attends your session.
+However, even a perfectly crafted and delivered message will fall flat if no one attends your event.

 Today, there is a wide range of tactics and channels for driving webinar registrations and engagement.
 But every webinar marketer can agree that well-constructed email invitations are one method that can’t be overlooked.